SC State Policies and Procedures

 - Science and Mathematics: Established curriculum block of 51-53 semester hours;

-- Any "unique" academic program not specifically or by extension covered by one of the statewide transfer blocks/agreements listed in #4 above shall either create its own transfer block of 35 or more credit hours with the approval of CHE staff or shall adopt the Arts/Social Science/Humanities or the Science/ Mathematics block.
+6. Any "unique" academic program not specifically or by extension covered by one of the statewide transfer blocks/agreements listed in #4 above shall either create its own transfer block of 35 or more credit hours with the approval of the CHE staff or shall adopt the Arts/Social Science/Humanities or the Science/Mathematics block.
 The institution at which such program is located shall inform the staff of the CHE and every institutional president and vice president for academic affairs about this decision.

 Related Reports and Statewide Documents

-- The policy paper entitled State Policy on Transfer and Articulation, as amended to reflect changes in the numbers of transfer blocks and other commission action since July 6, 1995, is hereby adopted as the statewide policy for institutional good practice in the sending and receiving of all course credits to be transferred.
+9. The policy paper entitled State Policy on Transfer and Articulation, as ammended to reflect changes in the numbers of transfer blocks and other commission action since July 6, 1995, is hereby adopted as the statewide policy for institutional good practice in the sending and receiving of all course credits to be transferred.

 Assurance of Quality